East York Militia: East Riding Trained Bands

-Charles I attempted to bolster the Trained Bands as a national force under royal control.
+King Charles I attempted to bolster the Trained Bands as a national force under royal control.
 In the Bishops' Wars the East and North Yorkshire Trained Bands were expected to join the King's Army, with deficiencies in their arms made up from the arsenal at Hull, but there was great reluctance throughout the militia to serve outside their own counties, even for pay.
 Control of the militia was one of the areas of dispute between King Charles I and Parliament that led to the First English Civil War.
 On 12 February 1641 Parliament appointed the Earl of Essex as a fit person to be entrusted with organising the Trained Bands of Hull and the East Riding.
 When Charles approached Hull in April 1642, Parliament's governor, Sir John Hotham, called out 800 men of the Trained Bands (illegally, since the position of Lord Lieutenant was vacant) and prevented the king from seizing the arsenal.
 In response, Charles called out the remainder of the East Riding's men as a regiment under Sir Robert Strickland to join his investing army.
 In the event, both sides took the Trained Bands' weapons and gave them to paid volunteers who would serve anywhere in the kingdom in permanent regiments.

 On the Restoration of the Stuarts the Militia was reorganised (though the term 'Trained Band' endured in East Yorkshire until the end of the 17th century).
 In 1689 the East Riding's contingent consisted of one regiment of foot commanded by the Marquis of Carmarthen as Lord Lieutenant, made up of eight companies with a total strength of 679, and two 64-man Troops of cavalry.
 In the 1697 returns, the East Riding had one regiment of eight companies of foot totalling 679 men, and two troops of horse with 128 men, under Colonel the Marquis of Carmarthen (son of the Lord Lieutenant, who had been elevated to Duke of Leeds).
 When mustered they 'appeared to be in very good order'.
 At the time of the Jacobite rising of 1715 the East Riding Regiment of Militia consisted of about 670 men under the command of Lieutenant-Colonel Robert Hildyard.
 Thereafter the militia was allowed to decline, although when Viscount Irwin became Lord Lieutenant of the East Riding in 1738 he reviewed the state of the militia and began to appoint new officers.
 Nevertheless when the Jacobite rising of 1745 began he advised against calling out the inefficient militia and instead enrolled volunteer companies for home defence.